gyng/save-in/README.md

 ## Contributors

-Bug reports and issues are welcome.
+Pull requests, bug reports, and issues are welcome.

 Localisations kindly contributed by